 I went down to the the basic and core of my passion.
 I became honest with myself.

 Why am I trying to be healthy?
 Is it even God’s will?
 Or where is God’s will in my desire in maintaining a healthy body?
 Is it just vain and fleshly desire or is it biblical?

 I gave that person these answers:

-- I’m terrified of the sharp needle that I always face every time I went to the hospital.
+I’m terrified of the sharp needle that I always face every time I went to the hospital.
 (I swear, your ears would hurt just to hear me screaming.)
+Again, who isn't?

 And yes, the Bible commands us to take care of our health (III John 1:2).
 It is a state.
 A state where your whole body’s system is balance.
 But the Bible commands us to have a deeper and more precious kind of health.
 Aside from properly taking care of our bodies, we should acknowledge and believe that God is the source of all the health we need.
 He is the health of our countenance (Ps 42:11, 43:5); trusting and fearing God will bring health to our navel and marrow to our bones (Prov 3:8); His Words is health to our earthly flesh (Prov 4:22); having a wise tongue is health (Prov 12:18); being a faithful ambassador is health (Prov 13:17); speaking pleasant words are like honeycombs which is sweet to the soul and health to our bones (Prov 16:24); and that meat is created for our health (Acts 27:34).

 In the practical side, I want to quote what Dr. George H. Malkmus said in his book “Why Christians Get Sick”: Citing the verse Gen 3:19,23, he writes: “The further man removes himself from the way God intended man to live, the more likelihood there is that man will experience problems!!
 We are not only eating processed, packaged foods almost totally devoid of nutritional value, loaded with chemicals but no physical exercise was required to obtain them.”